About the ETD Guide

 An Introduction to Electronic Theses & Dissertations at Duquesne University provides a brief introduction to ETDs at Duquesne.

 This guide was created by Sara Grozanick.
-It is revised and maintained by Charlotte Myers.
+It has been revised and updated by Alyson Pope and Charlotte Myers.